sst/sst/www/docs/snippets/Script.md

 });
 ```

-Note that, you can set the `defaultFunctionProps` while configuring a Lambda function.
-The function's props will just override the `defaultFunctionProps`.
+Note that, you can set the `defaults.function` while configuring a Lambda function.
+The function's props will just override the `defaults.function`.
 Except for the `environment`, the `layers`, and the `permissions` properties, that will be merged.

 ```js
 new Script(this, "Script", {